Treaty 8 Tribal Association (T8TA) Health Hub Department

 Please keep in mind, we can only assist with medical transportation benefits for OFF Reserve members living in Northeast BC.
-For other Non-insured health care benefits, First Nations members can contact the Non-insured Health Benefits Regional office in Vancouver at 1-800-317-7878.
+For other Non-insured health care benefits, First Nations members can contact the First Nation’s Health Authority Benefits Regional office in Vancouver at 1-800-317-7878.

 Contact Gladys Lawrence